open2b/scriggo-site/site/templates.md

 ### Multiline statements

-Single curly brackets with a double percent sign:
+Single curly braces with a double percent sign:

 ```
 {%%